 _________

-APPENDIX 2.3
+Regarding DM ((j) above): Guide WMO-No. 100, 3.3.9 APPENDIX 2.3

 The RRR Process

 The WMO Rolling Review of Requirements (RRR) process compiles information on Members evolving requirements for observations in the application areas that directly use observations; the extent to which current and planned WIGOS observing systems satisfy those requirements; guidance from experts in each application area on the gaps and the priorities for addressing the deficiencies and opportunities in WMO observing systems; and hence plans for the future evolution of WIGOS observing systems.